 Esquer Park Improvements

-Harold Bell Wright Park
+Harold Bell Wright Park Improvements

 This project is grant funded by the Tohono O’odham Nation.
 Project includes a shade structure over the existing playground to provide sun protection for all users.
 The shade will also lower playground temperatures and extend the length of time the playground can be used in the summer.
 A new sidewalk will provide ADA access across the site as well as connections to the playground, basketball court and an accessible picnic table.
-A new accessible drinking fountain will be installed and the parking area will be re-striped with new ADA parking spaces and access isle.
+A new accessible drinking fountain will be installed and the parking area will be re-striped with new ADA parking spaces and access aisle.

 This project provides new Baseball sports lighting, new playground, shade structure/ramada, amenities and ADA access for park users.